psychemedia/storytelling-notes/twa-sisters-binnorie.md

 15 Some o them kent by her goons o silk,
 But weel kent he by her middle sae jimp,
-  She 's the bonnie miller's lass o Binorie.
+  She's the bonnie miller's lass o Binorie.

 16 Mony ane was at her oot-takin,
 But mony ane mair at her green grave makin,